haitaomei/GAProj/README.md

 Create a Kubernetes clsuter in IBM Kubernetes Service, and install CLI according to the instructions
 ======
 After the cluster online, and setting up the CLI, then type `helm init` to initialise Helm.

+Note: if you want to run locally on MacOS, please install and start minikube using `localKube_MacOS.sh`

 Install Project into Kubernetes Cluster